LGmedia954/LGmedia954.github.io/index.md

-## Sans Garage Sake Sinatra Project Blog
+## Sans Garage Sale Sinatra Project Blog

 What an incredible and humbling learning experience!